Santa Monica, CA

 - Multiple visitor types allows them to showcase culture

 Headspace takes a lot of pride in their guest experience.
-“We aim to have every visitor taken care of within two minutes,” Aquino said.
-Envoy’s visitor registration system helps streamline the process with Slack, email, and SMS notifications for hosts to let them know about visitors arriving.
+“We aim to have every visitor taken care of within two minutes,” Francis said.
+Envoy’s visitor management system helps streamline the process with Slack, email, and SMS notifications for hosts to let them know about visitors arriving.

-He adds that the ability to have multiple visitor types is another way Headspace can subtly showcase their culture.
+He adds that the ability to have multiple visitor types is another way Headspace can balance culture with confidentiality.
 The feature allows for visitors to sign different NDAs based on why they’re visiting.
 “We adjusted our ‘Purpose of Visit’ types to include ‘Meeting,’ ‘Interview,’ and ‘Hanging Out’—it’s very customized to fit us.”

 Boost success of internal programs